-HUD regulations require COC to include in annual income the withdrawal of cash or assets from the operation of a business or profession unless the withdrawal reimburses a family member for cash or assets invested in the business by the family.
+HUD regulations require the PHA to include in annual income the withdrawal of cash or assets from the operation of a business or profession unless the withdrawal reimburses a family member for cash or assets invested in the business by the family.

 Acceptable investments in a business include cash loans and contributions of assets or equipment.
-For example, if a member of a tenant family provided an up-front loan of \$2,000 to help a business get started, COC will not count as income any withdrawals from the business up to the amount of this loan until the loan has been repaid.
+For example, if a member of an assisted family provided an up-front loan of \$2,000 to help a business get started, the PHACOC will not count as income any withdrawals from the business up to the amount of this loan until the loan has been repaid.
 Investments do not include the value of labor contributed to the business without compensation.